Category Archives: German Royals

 In 1878, most of the family became ill with diphtheria.
 Sadly, Alix’s younger sister, May, succumbed to the illness, followed a few weeks later by their mother, Princess Alice.
 Queen Victoria stepped in to serve as a surrogate mother to the children, managing nearly every detail of their lives.

 The prospect of marriage was met with much opposition from both Nicholas’ parents of Alexander III, Emperor of All Russia and Empress Maria Feodorovna (born Princess Dagmar of Denmark), and Alix’s grandmother Queen Victoria.
 The Emperor and Empress felt that Alix was not suitable enough for their son, in part because of their dislike and distrust for all things German.
 They also hoped for a ‘higher profile’ bride and future Empress.
 As for Queen Victoria, she quite liked Nicholas personally.
-However, the same could not be said for his father, or for Russia itself.
+However, the same could not be said for his father or for Russia.
 She also felt uneasy about another of her granddaughters marrying into the Russian Imperial Family.
 Queen Victoria had promoted marriage between Alix and her first cousin Prince Albert Victor of Wales, but Alix showed no interest.
-However, she was quite fond of her granddaughter and eventually gave into Alix’s wishes.
+However, she was quite fond of her granddaughter and eventually gave in to Alix’s wishes.

-Despite the misgivings of their respective families, the couple became engaged in April 1894, while in Coburg, Duchy of Saxe-Coburg and Gotha attending the wedding of Alix’s brother.
-Nicholas was representing his father at the wedding of Alix’s brother Grand Duke Ernst Ludwig of Hesse and by Rhine to Princess Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, Alix and Nicholas’ mutual first cousin.
-At first, Alix refused his proposal, as she was a devout Lutheran and was unwilling to convert to Russian Orthodoxy as would be required.
+Despite the misgivings of their respective families, the couple became engaged in April 1894, while in Coburg, Duchy of Saxe-Coburg and Gotha at the wedding of Alix’s brother.
+Nicholas represented his father at the wedding of Alix’s brother Grand Duke Ernst Ludwig of Hesse and by Rhine to Princess Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, Alix and Nicholas’ mutual first cousin.
+At first, Alix refused his proposal, as she was a devout Lutheran and unwilling to convert to Russian Orthodoxy as would be required.
 However, after some urging from her elder sister who had married into the Romanov family, Alix relented and accepted.
 The wedding was planned for the spring of 1895.

 Engagement photo of Alix and Nicholas, 1894.
 Source: Wikipedia